 The quality of the audience experience will be greatly enhanced by a smoothly run screening with minimal technical difficulties or interruptions.
 We recommend having a tech rehearsal 2-3 days before the event if possible, with a final tech check at least 2-3 hours in advance of the screening.
 This will allow enough time to correct any unforeseen problems, and give all involved a sense of confidence going into the screening.

-If you are working with an in-house projectionist or tech person, it is important to arrange to meet with them at the venue to do a test run of the DVD projection in advance.
+If you are working with an in-house projectionist or tech person, it is important to arrange to meet with them at the venue to do a test run of the DVD or live streaming projection in advance.
 This is routinely done for screening events and allows all kinds of potential problems to be avoided, as well as establishing a working relationship with the person who will be running the equipment for the event.
 During the test run, you can check to make sure that the picture is the right aspect ratio (neither squashed-looking or stretched tall -- 4:3 is the correct ratio if a projectionist asks).
 You should also make sure that the sound reproduction is loud enough and not distorted.
 This can also be an opportunity to work out how you will signal the projectionist to start the film, and to make sure they know to leave the house lights down until the credits have all run, as this allows the audience a little time to transition out of the powerful viewing experience.

 If you are working with your own tech person/projectionist, it is equally important to set up the projection and sound equipment early enough to have ample time for testing and resolve any issues that come up, such as getting a missing cable or figuring out how to use a remote.
 Keep in mind that a full house will alter the acoustics so you may need to adjust the volume early in the screening.
 Quality audio has a major impact on the viewing experience.
 Time spent getting this and other details right really makes a difference for the audience.